forrest79/devel79tray/readme.txt

 Restart server - if server is running, stop and start server Stop server - if server is running, stop server
-Ping server - if server is running, ping to server IP address a show result Open email directory - open email directory in Windows Explorer Exit - exit tray icon, if server is running, show question for stop server
+Ping server - if server is running, ping to server IP address a show result Commands - if server has one or more commands, run command Servers - if there is more than one server, switch to other server Open email directory - open email directory in Windows Explorer Exit - exit tray icon, if server is running, show question for stop server